rystraum/docs/sources/reference/configuration/tomcat.md

-# Gluu Sever Tomcat Configuration
+# Gluu Server Tomcat Configuration

 Below is the server.xml template file we use for Gluu Community